SharePoint/sp-dev-docs/docs/general-development/develop-access-web-apps.md

 ## Creating an Access 2013 application
 <a name="dk2_DevelopingAccess15WebApps_CreatingAnAccess15App"> </a>

-Unlike many of the SharePoint Server 2013application services, Access Services 2013 doesn't expose an API that you can use to develop Access apps in Visual Studio.
+Unlike many of the SharePointapplication services, Access Services 2013 doesn't expose an API that you can use to develop Access apps in Visual Studio.
 Access 2013 is the environment that you use to develop Access 2013 apps.